NahomKibreab/demo-websocket/README.md

 - Messages sent from a browser will be broadcast to all
 - A "private" message will also be sent to the sender browser only (twice. custom & generic)
 - socket.io is preferred over using websockets directly as it provides mode protection
-- can have custom messages (more flexible) or generic messages (compatible with generic websockets)
+- can have custom messages (more flexible) or generic messages